tanav2202/starred/README.md

 ## Python

 - [tensorflow/model-analysis](https://github.com/tensorflow/model-analysis) - Model analysis tools for TensorFlow
-- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
 - [Kludex/awesome-fastapi-projects](https://github.com/Kludex/awesome-fastapi-projects) - List of FastAPI projects! :sunglasses: :rocket:
 - [smahesh29/Gender-and-Age-Detection](https://github.com/smahesh29/Gender-and-Age-Detection) - A Python project which can detect gender and age using OpenCV of the person (face) in a picture or through webcam.
 - [d2l-ai/d2l-en](https://github.com/d2l-ai/d2l-en) - Interactive deep learning book with multi-framework code, math, and discussions.
 Adopted at 400 universities from 60 countries including Stanford, MIT, Harvard, and Cambridge.